firelightrpg/PilotWave/README.md

 ## Spaceship Combat

+Spaceship combat uses different ranges, depending on what we're trying to represent.
+For travel,

-Spaceship combat uses 1.5km squares for Close and Visual range with one minute rounds.
+1.5km squares for Close and Visual range with one minute rounds.
 Far range uses 15 km squares with 10 minute rounds.
 Extreme range uses 15,000 km squares and rounds are arbitrary.

 At far range, missiles travel 3 squares per round.
 CPR/EPR also travel at one square per round, but are generally not